robotmay/chunky_cache/README.md

 This will execute only one call to your cache store, using `Rails.cache.fetch_multi`.

+## How does it work?

+The helpers use Rails' built-in helper `capture` to consume the contents of their blocks and turn them into strings. `chunky_cache` does this immediately, and returns the final output after mixing everything together.
+But `cache_chunk` instead doesn't execute its block, but stores it in an instance variable established by `chunky_cache`, and it then returns a cache key string.
+At this point the template is thus half-complete, with sections missing and only weird strings in their place.

+`chunky_cache` then performs a cache multi-fetch, passing in all the keys it knows about.
+For any missing keys, the block captured by `cache_chunk` is executed and returned to the cache.
+The mix of cached/non-cached chunks are then reinserted into the main block content, replacing the key placeholders.
+A final compiled string is then returned.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.